Analytics

 How Gangal Recruitment Helps

-Gangal Recruitment Ltd supplies pre-vetted care home workers across Wolverhampton for same-day or next-day deployment.
-We conduct Enhanced DBS checks, verify right-to-work documentation, and obtain employment references for all candidates.
-Our Leeds-based team maintains an active database of care staff available for immediate placement, reducing vacancy periods for care homes whilst offering flexible work opportunities to candidates.
+Gangal Recruitment Ltd supplies pre-vetted care home workers across Wolverhampton with same-day or next-day deployment.
+We manage DBS checks, right-to-work verification, reference collection, and compliance documentation, ensuring care homes receive compliant, ready-to-work candidates.
+Our Leeds-based team maintains a live database of qualified care professionals available for immediate placement.

 Frequently Asked Questions

 Q: What documents do workers need for care homes jobs in Wolverhampton?
-A: Valid UK passport or settled status, Enhanced DBS certificate (or clear application in progress), proof of address, and relevant Level 2/3 qualifications.
-Some care homes also request immunisation records.
+A: Valid right-to-work documentation (passport or visa), Enhanced DBS clearance, proof of address, and relevant qualifications (Level 2 Health & Social Care minimum).
+We verify all before placement.

 Q: What is the minimum shift length for care homes roles in Wolverhampton?
-A: Most care homes require minimum 8-hour shifts; some accept 4-hour blocks for domestic or kitchen support during peak hours.
+A: Most care homes require minimum 8-hour shifts; however, shorter relief shifts (4–6 hours) are sometimes available.
+Confirm with your care home when booking.